 Career Stat Line: Games Played 657 | Goals 270 | Assist 645 | Points 915

-However, the beauty of the card front is quickly neutralized when you flip this one over to view the design on card back.
+The beauty of the card front is quickly neutralized when you flip this one over to view the design on the card back.
 Wow! that’s rough.
-A giant, black text box with player commentary in both french and english.
+A giant, black text box with player commentary in both French and English.